FREQUENTLY ASKED QUESTIONS

 If you do not have water, contact the Town Water Administration department at 828-419-9313.
 Bottled water will still be available at the Emergency Assistance locations.

-How do I get updates about water?
+How do I get updates about all Black Mountain utilities?

 What should I do if I notice a water leak?

 Turn off the water main at your meter box to prevent water loss.
 If you cannot shut it off yourself, contact the Town Water Department at 828-419-9313 and they will assist you.
-For more detailed information, visit our Media/Town Updates page
+For more detailed information, visit our Media/Town Updates page.

 Who do I call if I see a sewer issue?